 See more on how to borrow from Shika Loan App in Kenya

-Tala was among the first instant loan apps in Kenya launched as Mkopo Rahisi in 2014 and later rebranded to Tala.
+Tala was among the first online loan in Kenya launched as Mkopo Rahisi in 2014 and later rebranded to Tala.
 This Loan App requires one to have a smartphone and a good Mpesa Track record to access their loans.